fermyon/spin/README.md

 And join our [Discord server](https://discord.gg/eGN8saYqCk).

 ## Stay in Touch
+Follow us on Twitter: [@spinframework](https://twitter.com/spinframework)

-Join the Spin community in our [Discord server](https://discord.gg/eGN8saYqCk).
+You can join the Spin community in our [Discord server](https://discord.gg/eGN8saYqCk) where you can ask questions, get help, and show off the cool things you are doing with Spin!